All Episodes

 God bless you.

-And your golf game.
+God bless you in your golf game.

-Yeah, and my mar martial arts probably more.
+Yeah, and martial arts probably more.

 We'll start working on that this summer.

-All right, Major.
+All right, major.

 Thanks for being a great American.